 Thank you for joining me on my – totally justified! – spending spree.
 My son already tried to blackmail me into buying him a new guitar.
 (I ALSO NEED IT FOR MY CREATIVE OUTLET!)
 Haha, I’m so proud that this is my biggest ‘problem’ at the moment.
 Let me know if you have any questions or just want to share or chat about your experiences!

-2 thoughts on “New (and some old) brushes!”
+2 responses to “New (and some old) brushes!”

 BTW, I think your son rocks!